-The reVolta is the race promoted by the Volta Ciclista a Catalunya and which reflects the entity's commitment to women's cycling.
-The event, which has two editions (2018 and 2021), aims to consolidate itself as an important event in the calendar.
+La reVolta is the race promoted by Volta Ciclista a Catalunya Associació Esportiva as a sign of the organisation's commitment to women's cycling.
+The race, after the two editions held in 2018 and 2021, has already set its date for 2022 and has the aim to consolidate its position as a major event on the calendar.

-Norwegian rider Katrine Aalerud (Movistar Team), became the winner of this second edition, beating her compatriot Vita Heine (Massi-Tactic) and Russian Anna Baidak (Eneicat-RBH Global) in an exciting final sprint.
+The Norwegian rider Katrine Aalerud, from Movistar Team, was the winner of this second edition, winning in a thrilling sprint finish over her compatriot Vita Heine (Massi-Tactic) and the Russian Anna Baidak (Eneicat-RBH Global), second and third classified, respectively.
 The fourth place went to Mireia Benito (Massi-Tactic), winning the trophy of first Catalan rider in the orevall ranking.
-By teams, Massi-Tactic was first, followed by Movistar and Laboral Kutxa-Fundación Euskadi.
+As for the team classification, Massi-Tactic was first, followed by Movistar and Laboral Kutxa-Fundación Euskadi.

 Katrine Aalerud replaced in the former list the American Lauren Stephens (Cylance Procycling) in the reVolta, who won the inaugural edition of the event (March 25, 2018).
-Lorena Llamas and Sofía Rodríguez completed the podium of that first edition.
+The Catalan rider Lorena Llamas and Sofía Rodríguez completed the podium of that first edition.

-The saturation of the calendar did not allow to organize the reVolta in 2019 and that the health crisis produced by the pandemic of the Covid-19 also forced to postpone it in 2020.
-However, the will of Volta Ciclista a Catalunya to organize a women's race and with its own entity has remained firm until resuming the race in 2021.
+The saturation of the calendar made it impossible to organise the reVolta in 2019 and the health crisis caused by the Covid-19 pandemic also forced it to be postponed to 2020.
+Even so, the Volta Ciclista a Catalunya's desire to organise a top-level women's race with its own entity remained firm until the race was resumed in 2021.

-In this way, Volta Ciclista a Catalunya is placed alongside other reference events such as Tour de France, Giro d'Italia and Vuelta a España, which also they organize women's races.
+In this way, the Volta Ciclista a Catalunya is placed alongside other leading races such as the Tour de France, the Giro d'Italia and the Vuelta in Spain, which also organise women's races.